kaiyuanshe/osschat/docs/pages/how-to-use.md

     - Read and write access to issues and pull requests
 ```

-## 2. add OssChat wechat(juzi_bangbang) as friend, then invite OssChat into your wechat group
+## 2. add OssChat wechat(wxid: OSSChat) as friend, then invite OssChat into your wechat group

 - TODO: Need a QR code